 - Owner-requested euthanasia is by appointment only.
 To schedule an appointment, please contact our clinic at (801) 261-2919 ext.
 230

 Yes, HSU's licensed veterinarians or certified technicians can perform this service.
-The method used is an injection of Sodium Pentobarbital, which causes death very swiftly and painlessly.
+The method used is an injection of Sodium Pentobarbital (EBI), which causes death very swiftly and painlessly.
 If you would like to be with your pet when it is euthanized, you must make an appointment with our Clinic (801) 261-2919 ext.
-230. Our clinic does euthanasia for dogs/cats only.
+230. Our Clinic does euthanasia for dogs/cats only.
 Prices vary by weight of the animal.

 The Humane Society of Utah is a 501(c)(3) private nonprofit organization.
 We receive NO tax dollars or government funding.
 HSU is funded by the voluntary contributions of individuals, businesses and foundations.

 HSU is not an Animal Control agency.
 However, HSU is the highest intake shelter in Utah and we handle more homeless pets per year than any other agency in our state.
 HSU works to ensure a happy and healthy quality of life for all animals.
 Our main concern is for the well-being of animals and protecting them from abuse or neglect.
 Our Investigations Department works throughout the state, many times assisting local law enforcement agencies including Animal Control, looking into allegations of animal abuse or neglect with the emphasis being on making the conditions better for the animal.